Declaratory Act 1719: Provisions

-Section I of the Act noted that the Irish House of Lords had recently "assumed to themselves a Power and Jurisdiction to examine, correct and amend" judgements of the Irish courts, which it held to be illegal.
-As such, it declared that the Kingdom of Ireland was subordinate to and dependent upon the British crown, and that the King, with the advice and consent of the Parliament of Great Britain, had "full power and authority to make laws and statutes of sufficient validity to bind the Kingdom and people of Ireland".
-Section II declared that the House of Lords of Ireland had no jurisdiction to judge, affirm or reverse any judgement, sentence or decree made in any court within the Kingdom of Ireland, and that all proceedings before the House upon any such matter were declared to be null and void to all intents and purposes whatsoever.
+Section I of the act noted that the Irish House of Lords had recently "assumed to themselves a Power and Jurisdiction to examine, correct and amend" judgements of the Irish courts, which it held to be illegal.
+As such, it declared that the Kingdom of Ireland was subordinate to and dependent upon the British crown, and that the king, with the advice and consent of the Parliament of Great Britain, had "full power and authority to make laws and statutes of sufficient validity to bind the Kingdom and people of Ireland".
+Section II declared that the House of Lords of Ireland had no jurisdiction to judge, affirm or reverse any judgement, sentence or decree made in any court within the Kingdom of Ireland, and that all proceedings before the house upon any such matter were declared to be null and void to all intents and purposes whatsoever.

 Aftermath

 The Irish House of Lords was understandably infuriated by the curtailment of its powers, and the Barons of the Exchequer, though they were soon released from custody, were subject to intense vilification.
 While many people thought that the Irish House of Lords had brought about the crisis by its own high-handed behaviour, the "Sixth of George I" remained a source of grievance for decades.

-The Declaratory Act 1719 provided a model for the American Colonies Act 1766, which is also known as the "Declaratory Act" and was a similar source of grievance in the Thirteen Colonies.
-The British defeat in the subsequent American War of Independence prompted a more conciliatory tone towards Ireland, and the Declaratory Act 1719 was repealed in its entirety by the Repeal of Act for Securing Dependence of Ireland Act 1782.
+The Declaratory Act 1719 provided a model for the American Colonies Act 1766 (6 Geo.
+3. c.
+12), which is also known as the "Declaratory Act" and was a similar source of grievance in the Thirteen Colonies.
+The British defeat in the subsequent American War of Independence prompted a more conciliatory tone towards Ireland.
+The whole act was repealed by the Repeal of Act for Securing Dependence of Ireland Act 1782, which paved the way for the Constitution of 1782 establishing greater autonomy for the Irish parliament.